 The following work represents the first two chapters of a memoir that is still in the works.
 I hope to finish it, soon.
-It begins when I am three-years-old, and the memoir will end at the time of the L.A. riots, when I was twenty-three.
+It begins when I am three-years-old and ends at the start of the L.A. riots, when I’m twenty-three.
 I hope you enjoy it.

-In the years that followed this first beating, including my early teen years, I would become well acquainted with my dad’s rage and propensity for doling out physical punishment.
-When it came to disciplining me, my dad most often resorted to using his thick, blue-collared, machinest hands, as he did when I was three, but a belt or shoe or some type of heavy object was never far from reach.
+In the years that followed this beating, including my early teen years, I would become well acquainted with my dad’s rage and beatings.
+When it came to disciplining me, my dad most often resorted to using his thick, blue-collared, machinist’s hands, as he did when I was three, but a belt or something heavy was always near.
 I was hit a lot and for a lot of different reasons, sometimes for asking the wrong question at the wrong time and sometimes for making mistakes.
-After multiple beatings, I learned to coil in my dad’s presence, trying hard to do things correctly or to act correctly in order to avoid the fuming temper that seemed to shadow my father.
-Don’t get me wrong: I loved my dad dearly, but I had reason to fear him.
+After a while, I learned to shrink in my dad’s presence, trying hard to do things correctly or to act correctly in order to avoid the fuming temper that seemed to shadow my father.
+I didn’t want to fuck up because I knew what would happen.
+Don’t get me wrong, though: I loved my dad dearly, but I also had reason to fear him.

-I’m older now, and with old age comes understanding, along with other wiser traits.
-I am now able to make more sense of what happened to me—to trace back though everything that contributed to my dad’s temper—and to see things through a more emotionally stable, less clouded lens.
+Of course, I’m older now, and with age comes understanding, along with other wiser traits.
+I am now able to make more sense of what happened to me—to trace back though everything that contributed to my dad’s temper—and to see things through a less-clouded lens.
 I can also intellectualize things—to try to make sense of the past from rational points-of-view.
-I’ve learned about introspection, and I’ve engaged in a lot of soul searching, well into my twenties and thirties.
+I’ve learned about introspection, and I’ve engaged in a lot of soul searching.
 All of this has taken practice, but all of it has helped immensely.

 Dealing with the trauma is tricky.
 The mind plays games.
-In the midst of the long healing process, I found myself, at times, justifying my dad’s actions, almost defending them.
+In the midst of the long healing process, I found myself justifying my dad’s actions, even defending them.
 I turned to various cultural theories to see if other children from other cultures were beaten as I was.
 I resorted to personally asking people about their upbringings, comparing theirs to mine.
 I watched how other fathers disciplined their kids in public.
 I took inventory of how other kids behaved and what they got away with.
-If I saw a kid talk back to his mom or dad and he wasn’t beaten for it, I would say, “Fuck!
-If that was me, my dad would’ve beaten the shit out of me!”
-I was looking for answers, anything to help explain to me why I got beat.
-And after stringing together theories and stories, I would conclude with, “Well, my dad’s parents beat him when he was a kid.
+If I saw a kid talk back to his mom or dad and he wasn’t beaten for it, I would say, “Holy, shit!
+If that was me, my dad would’ve beaten the shit out of me, right there!”
+I was looking for answers, anything to help explain why my dad hit me when I was three.
+And after stringing together theories and stories, I would conclude with different answers: “Well, my dad’s parents beat him when he was a kid.
 This is how they did it in Mexico.
 This is how Mexican parents deal with their kids.
 It’s normal.”
 Or I would say, “My dad was trying to teach me a lesson and I needed to learn the hard way.”
+Or, “My dad beat the fuck out of me so I would never make the same mistake twice.”
+Shit like that, you know.
 This was my mind at work.
-I wracked my mind coming up with excuses for my father, and as far I was concerned, these excuses, these justifications sufficed.
-They helped me move along.
+I wracked my mind coming up with excuses for my father, and as far I was concerned, these excuses, these justifications made some sense to me.
+They were enough to help me move forward with the scars.

-I do know, however, that there’s no one answer.
-This is why none of the explanations I had derived were satisfactory.
+Finally, I just gave up.
+There was no answer.
+This is why none of the explanations I came up with were satisfactory.
 They did little to help me understand or explain why my dad beat me.
 He had hit me several times before, and there were reasons for these beatings, as absurd as this sounds.
 They were prompted.
 I had done something stupid, and I needed to learn my lesson.
 It was an agreement between my father and me, an unwritten law of sorts, and I understood it.
 My brother did, too.
 But there was another element involved, something mysterious and intangible, something beyond anyone’s understanding.
 My dad was an angry man for most of his life.
 Anger was in his blood, and I don’t believe he had control over it.
-It dominated him, at times, and it got the best of him.
+It dominated him, and it got the best of him.
 When his anger was triggered, there were going to be casualties.
 Someone was going to get hurt.
-In realizing, later in life, that my dad was an angry man, I then began to find answers to the many questions I had about my dad and his actions.
-More importantly, however, I found the answer to why he beat me when I was just a baby.
+In realizing, later in life, that my dad was an angry man, I then began to ask questions about my dad’s internal rage and what could have caused it.
+What could make a man this angry?
+I continued to search for answers, and I talked to my mom about him and I asked her many questions, too.
+After a while, I found the answer as to why he beat me when I was just a baby.

 As in most family dramas there’s a comical side to my story.
 One might think that being disciplined by a father who believed in corporal punishment would lessen the trouble and mischief I got into, but this wasn’t the case with me.
 I was terrified of my dad, no doubt, and I always thought twice about my actions, but I still did a lot of stupid shit and got into a lot of trouble with my parents and teachers and the law.
 I cultivated a rebellious attitude, and I cared little about my own safety or what people thought about me.
 In my mind, the only thing scarier than the outside world was my dad, and I had already stared into that inferno many times before, and I survived.
 Not even my father’s most volatile string of words nor his harshest punishment prevented me staying out of trouble.
 I just didn’t give a fuck.
 I experimented with almost every street drug available.
 I kicked some ass, and I got my ass kicked.
 I failed classes and got kicked out of school.
 I went to jail six times.
 I should be dead ten-times over by now.
 In short, I straddled a dangerous line, and I lived near the edge of serious injury.
 I had very few limits, and the fact that I’m still alive to tell you about it is a miracle in itself.
 And so this is what I’m going to do: I’m going to tell you my story.